jhavenz/laravel-permission-name-generator/readme.md

 /**
+ * A.
  * We're in the 'owned' scope here...
  */
 OwnedPermission::all();
 // returns all 'resource' permissions that include '[owned]'

 /**
+ * B.
- * We're in the 'team_setting' scope here...
+ * We're in the '[team_setting]' scope here...
  */
-TeamSettingPermission::all();
+TeamSettingPermission::billing()->all();
-// returns all 'settings' permissions that include '[team_setting]'
+// returns all '[team_settings]' permissions related to billing

 /**
+ * C.
- * lastly...the one method were a 'scope' is not required
+ * Lastly...the one case were a 'scope' is not required:
- * to get a Collection that combines your 'resources' and 'settings' in config...
+ * To get a Collection that combines your 'resources' and 'settings'
+ * and every permission your app has...
  */
 AllPermissions::all();
 ```